Department: MED-Medical Social Sciences Salary/Grade: EXS/8

 Supervises interactions with study sponsors and CRO monitors.
 Directs weekly prep meetings for sponsor/monitor visits.

-Ensures the clinical functioning of the office is efficient by providing supervision of day to day activities of multiple teams of cllinical research coordinators (CRCs), Clinical Research Nurses (CRNs), and data assistants.
-Responsible for interviewing, hiring and evaluating the aforementioned staff .
+Ensures the clinical functioning of the office is efficient by providing supervision of day to day activities of multiple teams of clinical research coordinators (CRCs), Clinical Research Nurses (CRNs), and data assistants.
+Responsible for interviewing, hiring and evaluating the aforementioned staff.
 This position will manage administrative issues related to work load for the staff, including activities such as tracking current and expected workloads and assigning new protocols to coordinators.
 Assists with internal audits of research charts to ensure compliance with protocol requirements.

-Assists with determining goals, objectives, outcome measurements and metrics, financial feasibility, and collaboration opportunities as it relates to clinical research with other internal and external organizations.
+Assists with determining goals, objectives, outcome measurements and metrics, financial feasibility, and collaboration opportunities as it relates to Cooking Up Health initiative and other programs.
+Will work closely with Cancer Center leadership to implement policies, procedures, and training for partners such as the VA, Lake Forest, Cadence, and any other sites NM expands to.

-Directs actions to ensure high quality clinical research standards are maintained across all partner programs.
+Directs actions to ensure high quality clinical research and operational standards are maintained across all programs and initiatives.

 Supervisory or project management experience required.